 A common characteristic of many analytics queries is that they are mostly invariant in form and function.
 Over multiple invocations of the query or command, one would find that only the range of inputs varies in the form of a couple of inputs, while the major part of the query remains the same.

-Command templates in QDS are basically parametrized commands designed to effectively use this attribute to your advantage.
+Command templates in QDS have basically parametrized commands designed to effectively use this attribute to your advantage.
 Until now, to run the same command again with different inputs, you had to edit it, search for the fields in the (possibly huge) command and then modify them.
 With command templates, you can spin out write-once-run-several-times commands where you only have to pass in a different set of parameters every time you run them.
 Let’s get down to how to use them.

 How to Use QDS Command Templates

 Command templates are available as a new option in the sidebar, which leads you here.
 As you can imagine, the first thing we need to do is create a new command template.
-But first, a little digression on what makes templates, templates and not plain old commands – variables.
+But first, a little digression on what makes templates, templates, and not plain old commands – variables.

-- Words enclosed in dollar ($) symbols in the text of a template command is a variable, and the value for these will be determined dynamically at run-time.
+- Words enclosed in dollar ($) symbols in the text of a template command are a variable, and the value for these will be determined dynamically at run-time.
 As a very simplistic example, you could have a query “SELECT * FROM foo LIMIT $limit$”, and run it repeatedly with various values for the limit.
 We have two types of variables – form fields and macros.

 - Form fields are the inputs that you provide when you run the query. limit in the above example was a form field.